Henry Cromwell, 1628-74

 Henry returned to England early in 1653 and married Elizabeth Russell (1637-87), daughter of Sir Francis Russell.
 They had seven children; their great-grandson, who died in 1821, was the Protector's last direct male descendant.

 During the spring of 1653, Henry was named as one of the representatives for Ireland in the Nominated Assembly, where he was an active member of the moderate faction.
 After the establishment of the Protectorate, Henry was sent back to Ireland in March 1654 to report on the political and religious allegiances of army officers, and to investigate their attitudes towards Oliver Cromwell's assumption of power.
 He was deeply critical of the republican Edmund Ludlow and recommended his dismissal.
 He also criticised Charles Fleetwood for his encouragement of Baptists and other radical religious sects.
 On returning to England, he was elected MP for Cambridge University in the First Protectorate Parliament.

-Henry supported the succession of his brother Richard to the office of Lord Protector in 1658.
+Henry supported the succession of his brother Richard Cromwell to the office of lord protector in 1658.
 However, he was disappointed not to be invited to England to confer with him.
-Henry was elevated to the office of Lord Lieutenant of Ireland in November 1658 but was powerless to prevent the collapse of the Protectorate the following year.
-The re-instated Rump Parliament passed a resoution that Ireland should be governed by commissioners rather than by a single person and Henry resigned as Lord Lieutenant in June 1659.
+Henry was elevated to the office of lord lieutenant of Ireland in November 1658 but was powerless to prevent the collapse of the Protectorate the following year.
+The re-instated Rump Parliament passed a resoution that Ireland should be governed by commissioners rather than by a single person and Henry resigned as lord lieutenant in June 1659.